CDCgov/prime-reportstream/prime-router/docs/proposals/0017-serializer-error-codes.md

 ### Error Codes

 The following set of error codes should cover all the types of errors ReportStream currently checks for (grouped by data type).
 More can be added on-demand as ReportStream adds more validation.
-Also, please note that the exact type of the Field is actually defined/specified by the schema being mapped to, and it cannot be internally inferred from the official HL7 field type.

 | ReportStream Element Type  | Error Code                               | Error Description                                            |
 |----------------------------|------------------------------------------|--------------------------------------------------------------|